NCAA men's tournament: Saintly siren song of the Sweet 16

 Chaos was the name of the game in men's college basketball during the 2021-22 season.
 And while the first weekend of the NCAA tournament wasn't as upset-minded as the 2020-21 edition, there were plenty of teams wearing glass slippers.

-Saint Peters (21-11), out of the Metro Atlantic Athletic Conference, got the party started in the first round with its 85-79 OT victory over the Kentucky Wildcats.
+Saint Peters (21-11), out of the Metro Atlantic Athletic Conference, started the party in the first round with its 85-79 OT victory over the Kentucky Wildcats.
 Not only did the Peacocks ruin many a bracket, it was the second consecutive year a 15-seed notched an upset.
 (And only third all time, joining FGCU in 2013 and Oral Roberts last year.)

 Oral Roberts, too, had advanced to the Sweet 16.
 Saint Peter's has joined the ranks of darlings and it's a safe bet many fans will be rooting for the underdog next weekend.